Reviews You Can Rely On

 Credit: Trish Matheny

 The easiest setups are the ones that require little thought, few instructions, and easy access.
 The top models have no parts to carry around or steps to follow.
-On-the-go systems prove to be the easiest here, and the basic Lifestraw is the best for this.
-Unlike other more complex on-the-go systems, this filter only requires you to find a puddle or accessible water source and simply drink.
+On-the-go systems are the easiest here, and the basic Lifestraw is the best for this.
+Unlike other more complex on-the-go systems, this filter only requires you to find a puddle or an accessible water source and simply drink from it.

 backpacking water filter - a lightweight personal filter that allows you to drink from...